muratk3n/thirdwave/en/README.md

 ---

-Great.. this new appr would also carry the legitimacy of a runoff IMO, with less cost.
+Great.. this new approach would also carry the legitimacy of a runoff IMO.

 Politico: "Voting kicks off in a New York City mayor's race..
 Voters are trying out ranked-choice voting for the first time...
 The new